jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 with the intended goal.
 In effect, the Roomba's operator had created conditions in the training scenario that unintentionally asked it to drive backwards.

-_Meanwhile_, at the same companies generating hype about this new world of artificial intelligence, engineers work to help their teams build their ranks through coding interviews.
+_Meanwhile_, at the same companies generating hype about the limitless promise of artificial intelligence, engineers work to help their teams build their ranks through coding interviews.
 The coding interview is a practical examination of a candidate’s ability to write software by posing a problem to be solved extemperaneously.
 These interviews are a rite of passage for software developers and an obsessed-over hurdle: the only thing between you and that dream job is a blank whiteboard, a smiling-albeit-standoff-ish bespectacled man in khakis, and a binary tree that, you’re told, needs to be inverted.
-Something akin to the intern qualification exercise in _The Social Network_, sans the hooting audience, problematic binge drinking, and Sorkin dialog.
+Something akin to the intern qualification exercise in _The Social Network_, sans the hooting audience, problematic binge drinking, and Sorkin dialogue.

-The current #1 bestseller on Amazon.com in the [computer science category][2] is [Cracking the Coding Interview][3].
+As of this writing, the #1 bestseller on Amazon.com in the [computer science category][2] is [Cracking the Coding Interview][3].
 Widely referred to by its initials by college students and job seekers of all ages, CTCI promises to teach you everything you need to know to perform well in technical interviews at companies like Google, Facebook, et al, via CliffsNotes on computer science topics and 189 example problems and their solutions.
 It’s a prominent example of a crop of books and startups that have been created to service a market of